bosmoment/PineTime-apps/README.md

 - *Time synchronisation*: Bluetooth GATT Current Time Service client
 - *Time keeping*: nRF52832 RTC for ticks per second time/date updates
 - *Graphical user interface*: via LittleVGL.
-- *Touch screen driver*: a basic cst816s touch screen driver is included in the RIOT fork
+- *Touch screen driver*: a cst816s touch screen driver with gesture support is included in the RIOT fork

-And the default "home" screen includes:
+And the default watch face screen includes:
-- *Time/date*: The current minutes and hour are shown as numbers, the day, the month and year are shown and a second "hand" is shown as a circular meter.
+- *Time/date*: Both time and date are shown on the main watch face with the time taking up the majority of the space.
 - *Battery status*: Battery status is available on the main screen
 - *Bluetooth status*: Bluetooth connection and advertisement mode is shown on the screen

-More to follow
+Multiple watch faces are supported with smooth scrolling between the different faces.
+For now two dummy watch faces, one for notifications and one for activity, are included as proof of concept.

 ## Structure